 Prerequisites

 A WAF 3.0 instance is purchased.
-For more information, see Purchase a subscription WAF 3.0 instance and Purchase a pay-as-you-go WAF 3.0 instance.
+For more information, see Activate a pay-as-you-go WAF 3.0 instance.

 Web services are added to WAF 3.0 as protected objects.
 For more information, see Configure protected objects and protected object groups.

-Create a protection template for the HTTP flood protection module
+Create an HTTP flood protection template

 Log on to the WAF 3.0 console.
 In the top navigation bar, select the resource group and region of the WAF instance.
 You can select Chinese Mainland or Outside Chinese Mainland.